dnsimple/dnsimple-support/content/articles/adding-subdomain.markdown

 ---
 title: Adding a Subdomain
-excerpt: Welcome to DNSimple.
-This page is about adding a subdomain.
-Hosted DNS has never been this easy.
+excerpt: How to add a subdomain to a DNSimple account.
 categories:
 - Domains
 ---